ftiff/KerbMinder2/README.md

 ## Requirements

-* Mac OS X 10.8.5 or newer (compatible with 10.10.x)
+* Mac OS X 10.8.5 or newer (compatible with 10.11.x)
 * Python 2.7 (part of OS)
 * crankd (PyMacAdmin, included)
 * Pashua (included)

 ## How It Works

 KerbMinder logs its activity to the system log.
-You can open up Console.app and filter for “kerbminder” to see what it’s up to.
+You can open up Console.app and filter for “KerbMinder” to see what it’s up to.
 You may want to make a network change (e.g. toggle off/on your wi-fi interface) to force it to act.

 KerbMinder has a few components that operate in tandem.